+Those who go on the road infrequently can just carry the charger and cable that came with their device.
+However, anyone who travels more than five or six times a year is strongly recommend to buy a second charger and cable set and keep it permanently in your tablet bag.
 If you don’t, it’s inevitable that you’re going to forget it at some point and you’ll have to buy a replacement while on your trip.
-I learned this lesson the hard way, and ended up paying about $30 for a $12 cable in a shop in an airport.
+Anyone who doesn’t will likely end up paying about $30 for a $12 replacement cable in a shop in an airport.

 Tuck a screen cleaning cloth into the bottom of your bag.
 You’ll be glad you did.